 CPPQ: Patient experience survey

-On 24th November, you must have published the results from your latest Community Pharmacy Patient Questionnaire (CQQP) in line with the requirements for your pharmacy type.
-They are different for ‘bricks and mortar’ and distance-selling pharmacies.
+On 24th November, you must have published the results from your latest Community Pharmacy Patient Questionnaire (CQQP) as set out in the guidance – there are different requirements for ‘bricks and mortar’ and distance-selling pharmacies.
 The CPPQ survey results must date from within the last 12 months.

 Producing your CPPQ survey results for publication